 C# WhenAll

-Summary: in this tutorial, you’ll learn how to use the C# WhenAll() static method of the Task class to create a task that will complete when all the input tasks are completed.
+Summary: in this tutorial, you’ll learn how to use the C# WhenAll() static method of the Task class to create a task that will be completed when all the input tasks are completed.

 Introduction to the C# WhenAll() static method

-The Task.WhenAll() method creates a task that will complete once all the input tasks are completed.
+The Task.WhenAll() method creates a task that will be completed once all the input tasks are completed.
 The method returns a Task object that represents the completion of all the input tasks.
 The returned task contains the results of all the input tasks.

 In practice, the Task.WhenAll() is useful for aggregating results from multiple asynchronous operations.